A guest blog by Sherron Burgess, Senior Vice President and Chief Information Security Officer, BCD Travel

 BCD’s Travel Risk Outlook report identified cybercrime as a top concern our industry should monitor.
 The transactional nature of the travel industry and the legacy systems on which many companies still rely make it an attractive target.
 In recent years, cybercriminals and hackers launched large and small attacks against several leading travel brands and all aspects of travel – airlines, hotel companies, IT companies, travel agencies, airports, fuel suppliers.
 As the industry recovers, hackers may again see us a lucrative target.
 BCD’s data security strategy drives toward three core objectives to safeguard customer data and their interests.

 BCD Travel’s data security strategy

-Our data security strategy drives toward three core objectives used to safeguard customer data and their interests.
-The first is ensuring our employees are trained, competent and aware of how to identify and respond to suspected security events.
+The first objective is ensuring our employees are trained, competent and aware of how to identify and respond to suspected security events.
 Global Security Awareness Training is made available to staff in nine different languages.
 We employ mechanisms to report phishing attempts, crowdsource information to enhance detection and push real-time security alerts to employees.
-We also conduct role-specific training to ensure data is handled properly throughout the data lifecycle
+We also conduct role-specific training to ensure data is handled properly throughout the data lifecycle.

 Key audits and certifications

 Second, we validate the security and compliance of data in our care through key audits and certifications.
 Our information security program is annually tested by reputable third-party auditors and qualified internal auditors against industry standards and regulations.

 We hold certifications that help assure travel information is secured.
 Our ISO 27001:2013 Information Security Management System [ISMS] certification demonstrates that BCD follows an international standard for information security best practices.
 We leverage our certified Risk Management processes to assess supplier products and services based on the scope and provision of services within the organization.
 Our data centers are ISO 9001:2015 and ISO 27001:2013 certified for security, redundancy and disaster recovery controls.